Mike920-dev/useless-first-discord-bot/README.md

 3. !ban you can ban mentioned user @username
 4. !kick you can kick mentioned user @username
 5. !unban you can unban mentioned user User Name#1234
+6. !clear (number) you can delete messages on your server